No trip to Queenstown is complete without a short drive to Arrowtown, a historic gold mining town. At just a 20-minute drive away, you have no excuse!

 Cross the stream with gumboots or try your luck at balancing on top of a fallen branch.
 My fiance ended up misplacing his foot in the cold water, but it was a lot of fun getting across.

-4. Try your luck at Gold Panning
+4. Try your luck at Gold Panning in Arrowtown

 Why not try gold panning in New Zealand’s most famous gold mining town?